magelifesaver/greenb/address-autocomplete-premium/readme.txt

 4. Get the CSS selectors for your form and put into the settings

 == Changelog ==

+= 1.7.1 =
+* New: Paid Memberships Pro - Shipping add-on integration

+= 1.7 =
+* New integration!
+Easy Digital Downloads checkout and edit profile
+* New: Field delay replacement option for dynamic address forms

 = 1.6.2 =
 * Fix: WooCommerce - Also set billing address in datastore when "same as billing" is checked